gridgain/yardstick-hazelcast/README.md

 The following actions need to perform on all instances:

-* Install Java, Maven and Git.
+* Install Java, Maven and Git on all instances.

 ```
 For example for Ubuntu: